 For example, if you say your target audience is moms, define what kind of mom you’re targeting.
 The empty nester seeking comfort in her children’s absence?
 The new mom who can’t get baby to sleep through the night?
 The stay-at-home mom who wants to plan educational activities for her elementary school aged kids?

 Yes, your audience is moms, but not all moms are in the same season of motherhood or struggling with the same things.
 Get nitty gritty.
+This will help you find your target audience.

-Mistake #3: Not thinking about their audience.
+3. Not thinking about their audience

 Believe it or not, a lot of entrepreneurs go into business knowing they want people to buy, but they never think twice about what kind of people they want to buy.